More North Korean ‘ghost boats,’ bodies wash up on Japan’s shores

-Three bodies of people believed to be North Koreans were recovered in northern Japan on Monday, two days after authorities found a dilapidated empty boat, coast guard officials said, reports AP.
+Three bodies of people believed to be North Koreans were recovered in northern Japan on Monday, two days after authorities found a dilapidated empty boat, coast guard officials said.

 The coast guard said a Japanese fishing boat picked up a male body floating off the coast of Sakata in Yamagata prefecture and two more bodies washed up on a nearby beach an hour and half later.
 The bodies were decomposed, but one had a lapel pin thought to be North Korean.
 Officials are investigating if the bodies were from the severely damaged boat that washed ashore Saturday.